 - circulatory system failure

 The symptoms of dengue hemorrhagic fever can trigger dengue shock syndrome.
-Dengue shock syndrome is severe, and can lead to massive bleeding and even death.
+Dengue shock syndrome is severe, and can lead to excessive bleeding and even death.

 There is no vaccine to prevent dengue fever.
 The best method of protection is to avoid mosquito bites and to reduce the mosquito population.
 When in a high-risk area, you should:

 - Avoid heavily populated residential areas.